graynneji/graynneji/README.md

-<h2 align="left">Hi 👋!
+<p align="left">Hi 👋!
 My name is Ukaegbu Gray i am an experienced Full Stack Developer with a strong background in building scalable and robust web applications.
 I specialize in creating seamless user experiences and efficient backend systems.
-With a passion for problem-solving and a commitment to delivering high-quality code, I thrive in collaborative environments and continuously seek to expand my knowledge in the ever-evolving tech landscape.</h2>
+With a passion for problem-solving and a commitment to delivering high-quality code, I thrive in collaborative environments and continuously seek to expand my knowledge in the ever-evolving tech landscape.</p>

 ###